 We were up early in an attempt to see as many sites in Oagua before starting the drive at 11 am to Bobo (5-6 hr/360 km west of Ouaga)

 Ouagadougou Cathedral.
-This is a very impressive large rectangular brick building.
+This is an impressive large rectangular brick building.
 The three naves and every square foot has pews or chairs.
 There is an unusual colour scheme of bright green, pink or yellow painting on the arches.
 We were there on a Sunday and it was standing room only – every seat filled, standing in every available space and a row of people sitting outside.

 Moro Naba Palace (Ethnographic Museum).
 Since the coup the building is not open, but it is a two-story yellow building in a large walled area.